LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 ```
 </div>

-Of course, nothing is selected yet.
-Our `GetSelected` method is just `return 0`.
-But now, we're done with all the set up.
+We're done with all the set up.
 In the next post, we will get to the meaty part: the lasso selection algorithm.